 The results of this trial indicate that sotagliflozin has salutary effects on CV outcomes among patients with T2DM and CKD.
 The benefit was primarily in reduction of HF events, but there was also a reduction in CV death/MI/stroke, primarily due to reduction in MI and stroke.
 This was noted among patients with and without prior CVD.
 A reduction in renal events was not observed, likely due to early cessation of the trial due to loss of funding.
 In the pooled analysis of SCORED and SOLOIST-WHF data, benefits were preserved irrespective of baseline EF (including among patients with HF with preserved EF [HFpEF]) and prior history of HF.

 Sotagliflozin is an SGLT2 inhibitor, but also inhibits SGLT1, which primarily exists in the gut and appears to delay glucose absorption.
 The results of this trial are similar to those noted with canagliflozin in the CREDENCE trial and with empagliflozin in the EMPA-REG OUTCOME trial.
 In addition, in the DAPA-CKD trial, dapagliflozin reduced renal events even in the absence of T2DM.
 In the pooled analysis, a benefit was also noted among patients with T2DM and HFpEF.
 This is the first agent to show this benefit; trials with other agents such as EMPEROR-Preserved with empagliflozin are ongoing.
 As a class, these agents will likely play a prominent role among patients with CKD and HF, and possibly even in the absence of T2DM.

 Bhatt DL, Szarek M, Pitt B, et al., on behalf of the SCORED Investigators.
 Sotagliflozin in Patients With Diabetes and Chronic Kidney Disease.
-N Engl J Med 2020;Nov 16:[Epub ahead of print].
+N Engl J Med 2021;384:129-39.

 Presented by Dr. Deepak Bhatt at the American Heart Association Virtual Scientific Sessions, November 16, 2020.

 Keywords: ACC22, ACC Annual Scientific Session, AHA20, AHA Annual Scientific Sessions, Diabetes Mellitus, Type 2, Glomerular Filtration Rate, Heart Failure, Kidney Diseases, Kidney Transplantation, Metabolic Syndrome X, Myocardial Infarction, Renal Dialysis, Renal Insufficiency, Chronic, Risk Factors, Secondary Prevention, Sodium-Glucose Transporter 2, Stroke Volume

 < Back to Listings